Patriciah1/Bookstore-database-group-project/README.md

 Customer & Address Management
 Main Responsibilities: Tables involving customer profiles and addresses

 Tables to Create:

-Table Name	                     Description
+customer-Stores customer information
-customer	               Stores customer information customer_address	       Links customers to addresses (many-to-many) address_status	         Defines if the address is current, old, etc. address	                 Stores the actual address details country	                  List of countries for addresses
+customer_address-Links customers to addresses (many-to-many) address_status-Defines if the address is current, old, etc. address-Stores the actual address details country-List of countries for addresses

 Summary of Relationships:
 customer links to customer_address.